trustbit/exercises/transport-tycoon_21.md

 **Now it is the time to make things more realistic.** Transports normally aren't bound to a route and are free to find their own route on a map.
 Routing algorithm is the heart of any transport-based system, be it Transport Tycoon or Google ETA.

+Take a look at this map (exact distances are provided below).
+How can a truck find the shortest route between any two cities?

 ![image-20220207105046047](images/image-20220207105046047.png)

 ## Task